You probably know chicken.

-Notes: This recipe gives a slightly spicy, mostly savory taste.
-Obviously, you can change up the amounts and the specific spices.
+This recipe gives a slightly spicy, mostly savory taste.
+Obviously, you can change up the specific spices.
 When I make chicken, I just go through my spice cabinet and throw in every spice that I think tastes good with chicken.
 I like this combo in particular.

 1. Marinate chicken in 1/2 cup soy sauce + 1/2 cup water + 1 tbsp sugar.
-It’ll make the chicken more flavorful.
-I’ve forgotten to do this before and it tasted like raw, meat-flavored chicken.
-Ew, chicken flavored chicken.
+It’ll make the chicken more flavorful, don’t neglect this!

 2. Preheat oven to 340°F. This is the temperature I use when I’m too lazy to stand there for two more seconds to bump it to 350°F.

-3. Put it on the skillet and fry both sides.
+3. Put it on the skillet and sauté both sides.
 Brown it as much as you want; it won’t brown any more in the oven.
 Mmm I love my Maillard reaction very much.